gardener-attic/component-spec/doc/proposal/02-component-descriptor.md

 *Component Descriptors* are the central concept of OCM.
 A *Component Descriptor* describes what belongs to a particular version of a software component and how to access it.
 This includes:

-- resources, i.e. technical artefacts like binaries, docker images, ...
+- resources, i.e. technical artifacts like binaries, docker images, ...
 - sources like code in github
 - references to other software component versions